wxMaxima-developers/wxmaxima/info/wxmaxima.md

 SBCL by default comes with a memory limit that allows it to run even on low-end computers.
 When compiling a big software package like lapack or dealing with extremely big lists or equations this limit might be too low.
 In order to extend the limits sbcl can be provided with the command line parameter `--dynamic-space-size` that tells sbcl how many megabytes it should reserve.
 A 32bit-windows-sbcl can reserve up to 999 Megabytes, 1800.
 A 64-bit sbcl version running on windows can be instructed to use more than the about 1280 Megabytes compiling lapack needs.

-One way to provide maxima (and thus sbcl) with command line parameters is the `additional parameters` field of wxMaxima’s configuration dialogue.
+One way to provide maxima (and thus sbcl) with command line parameters is the "Additional parameters for Maxima" field of wxMaxima’s configuration dialogue.

 ![sbcl memory](./sbclMemory.png)